masterhui/GreenPiThumb/README.md

 PI_HOSTNAME=raspberrypi    # Change to your Pi's hostname.

 # Install the Ansible GreenPiThumb role
-sudo ansible-galaxy install JeetShetty.ansible-role-greenpithumb
+sudo ansible-galaxy install masterhui.ansible-role-greenpithumb

 # Create a minimal Ansible playbook to install GreenPiThumb
 echo "- hosts: all
   roles:
-    - { role: JeetShetty.ansible-role-greenpithumb}" > install.yml
+    - { role: masterhui.ansible-role-greenpithumb}" > install.yml

 # Provision the Pi using the playbook.
 ansible-playbook install.yml \